 Atop Corona Pass, the landscape views of the Rockies are breathtaking.
 King Lake is beautiful in summer when the tiny colorful wildflowers arrive.
 The hike up James Peak provides great views of the surrounding mountains, especially of the Winter Park ski slopes just across the valley.
 I've even popped a tired in my wife's Subaru 14 miles up that dirt road (also known as Rollins Pass).
 Amazingly enough, we made it down that treacherous 4WD path on a spare.
 I can remember another time - after hiking James Peak with a friend - picking up a hitchhiker.
 On the way down she chattered the entire time and said she'd been hiking for days.
 When my friend and I dropped her off in town, we found she'd taken and eaten all the food in his backpack!
 Crazy.

 Nevertheless, Winter Park and the Fraser Valley have brought a lot of joy to my life.
 I'm trying to share it with my own family now, and just this past season I was able to cajole my oldest daughter to hike to the top of Berthoud Pass.

 * * * * *

-If you have any questions about these photographs from the Winter Park and Grand County, please do not hesitate to contact me.
+If you have any questions about these photographs from Winter Park and surrounding area, please do not hesitate to contact me.